uqtmiller/uqtmiller.github.io/_pages/about.md

 I am the TIET-UQ Chair of Data Science and a Professor of Artificial Intelligence in the [School of Electrical Engineering and Computer Science](https://eecs.uq.edu.au/) at [The University of Queensland](https://www.uq.edu.au/), Meaanjin/Brisbane, Australia.

-My mission is to use artificial intelligence to amplify the capabilities of expert decision makers.
+My mission is to improve the capabilities of expert decisions makers by using artificial intelligence to do the hard things.

 My research draws on **machine learning, reinforcement learning, AI planning, interaction design, and cognitive science**, to help people to make better decisions.
 I have done work on areas **including explainable AI, human-AI mixed-initiative planning**, and **human-centered decision support**.